thomasbergernz/versitygw/Global-Options.md

 ```
    --iam-dir value                         if defined, run internal iam service within this directory
 ```
 The iam-dir option will enable the internal IAM service with accounts stored in a file under the specified directory.
 This is provided to minimize dependencies on outside services for basic functionality.
 The local account files are plain text and only protected with file permissions.
+This IAM service is added for convenience, but is not considered as secure or scalable as a dedicated IAM service.
 ***
 ```
    --iam-ldap-url value                    ldap server url to store iam data